AnthonyA28/AnthonyA28.github.io/_posts/2019-11-17-What_is_kw_and_kwh.md

 # Introduction

-There seems to be a lot of confusion regarding kilowatt hours despite it being the unit in which residential electricity is sold.
-Often times it is mixed up with kilowatts.
-Kilowatt hours and Kilowatts represent different things.
-I think it is worth clarifying what a kilowatt hour.
+There seems to be a lot of confusion regarding the difference between kilowatt hours and kilowatts - understandably so.
+Residental electric bills charge for energy by the kilowatt hour.
+Sometimes power usage will be charged for as well, power is charged by the kilowatt.
+The seeming similarity between the terms makes them easy to confuse with each other. kilowatt hour (kwh) is a unit of energy and kilowatt (kw) is a unit of power.
+Energy and power, although related are entirely different things.
+I will attempt to help the reader develop a better understanding of what kw and kwh really represent.

 This is a simple mathematical analysis that reduces the terms to simpler units.
 Understanding how to work with units and their  conversions is incredibly simple and useful.
 I'm a stickler for writing out units when doing any type math as it will prevent many mistakes.
 In the future I may write a separate article on units and their conversions intended for non-engineers.
 For now just understand that kw and kwh are different units which means they cannot be added or subtracted.